On exceptionality of dimension three in terms of lattice angles: Abstract

 \section{Abstract}

-In this study, we investigate the lattice angle, which is defined as the angle between two vectors whose components are integers.
+We investigate the lattice angle, namely angles between two vectors with integer coordinates.
 We focus on the set of angles between a fixed integer vector and other integer vectors.
 For non-three-dimensional lattices, we proved that this set contains all lattice angles, irrespective of the fixed vector choice.
 In contrast, for the three-dimensional lattice, we proved that this set of angles cannot cover all lattice angles, for any fixed vector.
 Thus, only the three-dimensional lattice is an exception.
 We further provide the condition for a given three-dimensional integer vector to intersect another integer vector at a given angle, which involves a number-theoretic property of the squared norm of the given vector and the squared tangent of the given angle.